Commercial Driver FAQs in Alaska

 What is a commercial driver's license (CDL)?

-A CDL is a license issued to professional drivers of large logging trucks, cement mixers, box trucks, large 18-wheel cargo transport trucks, passenger buses and school buses.
+A CDL is a license issued to professional drivers of large logging trucks, cement mixers, box trucks, large cargo transport trucks, passenger buses, and school buses.
 You must have a CDL in order to drive to following vehicles:

-- A single vehicle with a gross vehicle weight rating (GVWR) of more than 26,000 pounds.
+- A single vehicle with a gross vehicle weight rating (GVWR) or combined weight of 26,001 lbs. and over.

 - Any size vehicle that is required to show hazardous materials placards.

-- A passenger or school bus, with an additional endorsement if the equipment you drive will hold more than 15 people, including the driver.
+- A passenger or school bus, with an additional endorsement if the equipment you drive will hold 16 passengers or more, including the driver.

 How old do I have to be to get a CDL?

-You must be at least 18 years old to hold a CDL and may only drive your vehicle class within Alaska (intrastate).
-In order to drive outside of Alaska (interstate), you must be at least 21 years of age.
+You must be at least 19 years old to hold a CDL and may only drive your vehicle class within Alaska (intrastate).
+In order to drive outside of Alaska (interstate), you must be at least 21 years old.

 I've heard that there is a lot of testing involved in getting a CDL.
 Is that true?